aws-samples/validate-policy/README.md

 ## Validate IAM policy and/or role and notify in case of findings

 This project creates Lambda function that automatically validates policy document defined when a policy or role is created or updated.
 Use cases include be notified when a policy contains error or security warnings.
-For example when it is created via infrastructure as code (IaC).
+For example, when it is created via infrastructure as code (IaC).
 The resources are created or updated in the region where the CloudFormation stack is created.

 ## Overview